Sedum/GildedRose/README.md

+# A Solution to the Gilded Rose Refactoring Kata

+See the original text below.

+This is my take on a simple refactored solution where Cyclomatic Complexity is low and it's simple to add features.

 # Gilded Rose Refactoring Kata

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a